 Free Sites For Video Background Music

-You may not know it, but YouTube actually offers free music that you can use in your YouTube videos.
+You might be surprised to learn that YouTube offers free music and sound effects that you can use in your videos.

 While it’s great that YouTube has a free music library, there are a few drawbacks that you should be aware of such as:

 - You can only use YouTube’s music tracks in YouTube videos.
-So, if you plan on repurposing your content and using your videos beyond YouTube, you’ll be violating the licensing agreement.
+If you plan on repurposing your content and using your videos on other platforms, you’ll be violating the licensing agreement.

-Free Music Sites: Free Music Archive
+Free Music Archive

 As a general rule, you’ll need to give credit to Free Music Archive as well as the artist that created the music anytime you use their music tracks.

 Paid Sites For Video Background Music

-If you’re able to spend some money on your video background music, then we’d highly recommend doing so to make your life easier and your videos even better.
+If you’re able to spend some money on your video background music, then we’d highly recommend going with a paid option.

 Artlist has a super simple subscription model which is another reason why we love it.
 You only need to pay a single fee and that gives you access to pretty much everything.

-You can use all the music tracks on any online platform, for any purpose (including commercial and broadcast), so there’s no need to worry about licensing agreements or upgrading to more expensive plans.
+You can use all the music on any online platform, for any purpose (including commercial and broadcast), so there’s no need to worry about licensing agreements or upgrading to more expensive plans.

-The price for this single plan is US$16.60 per month or US$199 per year.
+The price for the single plan is US$16.60 per month or US$199 per year.

 Primal Video’s Background Music Site Recommendations